liuyaguo/CoGenCast_new/README.md

 ```

 ### Datasets
-We use the following five real-world datasets for our experiments.
+We use the following ten real-world datasets for our experiments.
 They are placed in the ./datasets folder in the repository.
 Please ensure you adhere to each dataset's respective license when using them.
 - ETT: Available at [Informer: Beyond Efficient Transformer for Long Sequence Time-Series Forecasting](https://cdn.aaai.org/ojs/17325/17325-13-20819-1-2-20210518.pdf).
 - Enery、Environment、Health: Available at [Time-MMD: Multi-Domain Multimodal Dataset for Time Series Analysis](https://proceedings.neurips.cc/paper_files/paper/2024/file/8e7768122f3eeec6d77cd2b424b72413-Paper-Datasets_and_Benchmarks_Track.pdf).
 - Exchange: Available at [Autoformer: Decomposition Transformers with Auto-Correlation for Long-Term Series Forecasting](https://ise.thss.tsinghua.edu.cn/~mlong/doc/Autoformer-nips21.pdf).